-How to Cut Corned Beef
+How to Cut Corned Beef – Easy 5 Steps

 Collaboration of corned beef with cabbage or boiled potatoes is always mouthwatering.
 Coming from the cow muscles, it consists of innumerable fibers.
 So, slicing corned beef needs special skills.
 By following the steps below, hopefully, you too will be decorating your dining with tender slices of beef.

-Placing the Meat Properly
+Place the Meat Properly

 Before making a perfect cut, perfect placement is important.
 Make sure you have placed the meat correctly.
 After cooking corned beef, place them on the cutting board crosswise.
 The larger the board, the better it is.
 Remember, the fibers should situate at an angle to your body, not straight.

-Trimming the Fat Away
+Trim the Fat Away

 Beef is a rich food full of fat, no doubt.
 So try to get rid of the fat as much as possible.
 But you need to do it before cutting the corned beef.
 Once you cut them, it would be difficult to trim the fat away from each of the slices.

 So, I suggest using a sharp knife to cut the fat away from the edges.
 A meat fork would be of great help to keep the meat pressed in place.
 Then pass the knife under the fat layer and cut horizontally.

 But don’t trim all the fat.
 Leave some on the meat to make the dish more flavorful.